mzia-s/CANN/README.md

 The aggregation command expects all configured seed-result files.

-### Step 9: Repeat for the Other Datasets
+### Step 9: Repeat for the Other Main Benchmarks

 Change `DATASET_NAME` in `src/config.py` and repeat Steps 2–8.

-The available dataset identifiers are:
+Available selections:

 ```text
 NCBI2020